vidaxl-com/cowlog/README.md

 cowlog.log({a:'b'})`;
 cowlog.log('message');
 ````
-the first log will output stg like this (monospaced)
+The first log will output stg like this (monospaced)

 ```
 / {           \